MishchenkoYuriy/MusicFlow/dbt/docs/sources_and_models.md

 {% enddocs %}

+{% docs youtube_library %}

+A mapping table between `youtube_playlists` and `youtube_videos` (many-to-many relationship). `Liked videos` are included as a pseudo playlist with id equal to '0'.

+{% enddocs %}

 {% docs youtube_playlists %}

-This table contains your playlists on YouTube (excluding `Liked videos`).
+This table contains your playlists on YouTube. `Liked videos` are included as a pseudo playlist with id equal to '0'.

 {% enddocs %}